wenyfan/EFS/Fortran/readme.txt

 Note that in the Makefile, testefs.f90 is after efs_subs.o in the gfortran line.
 This is necessary so that the compiler can make sense of this line.

-WARNING:  It seems that the efs_subs.o file must be actually compiled in the same directory as the main program that uses its modules.
-Simply copying the efs_subs.o file into the directory is not enough.
-This does not seem right, but for now that is how I have gotten things to work.
+NOTE: When compiling a Fortran program that uses the EFS routines, be sure that the efs_subs.o file is compiled in the same directory so that the main program can find the correct modules.
+Alternatively, you can include a MOD link in the Makefile, i.e.,

+OBJS2 = disk.o	\
+        swapsubs.o \
+        efs_subs.o

+MOD = /Users/shearer/PROG/EFS          (path to directory where efs_subs was compiled)

+testefs: Makefile testefs.f90 $(OBJS2)
+	 gfortran -I$(MOD) $(OBJS2) testefs.f90 -o testefs

 Written January, 2010 by Peter Shearer (pshearer@ucsd.edu)